nooobCoder01/twenty-one-game/README.md

   has finished rolling.
 - If all players go bust, no one wins.
 - If more than one player has the winning score, no one wins.

+To play the game.
+Just downlaod the 21.py pyhton file and run it.
+You will be asked for inputs while playing.
+ENJOY! :)